martinduke/quic-version-aliasing/draft-duke-quic-protected-initial.md

 the connection with a TRANSPORT_PARAMETER_ERROR.

 The client MUST NOT include the original client hello in its TLS transcript hash for key computation, as the server has no access to this message.
+However, the client hello is an input to the Integrity tag in the public_key_failed transport parameter, which will be in the transcript.

-# The Fallback Packet {#fallback-packet}
+## The Fallback Packet {#fallback-packet}

 The Fallback packet uses the 0x1 packet type code, which it shares with 0-RTT.
 Since 0-RTT is only sent by clients and Fallback is only sent by servers, these